 Annual leave and sick leave are accrued at rates specified by the Lottery's Leave Policy.
-Annual leave is awarded based on the employee's years of service, leave status, and employment status (full-time or part-time) and sick leave is awarded at 3.7 hours biweekly for full-time employees.
-The maximum number of annual leave that full-time employees may carry over and retain in their annual leave bank varies from 80 hours for an employee with less than 5 years of service up to a maximum of 320 hours for an employee with fifteen or more years of service.
+Annual leave is awarded based on the employee's years of lottery service, leave status, and employment status (full-time or part-time) and sick leave is awarded at 3.7 hours biweekly for full-time employees.
+The maximum number of annual leave hours that full-time employees may carry over and retain in their annual leave bank varies from 80 hours for an employee with less than 5 years of service up to a maximum of 320 hours for an employee with fifteen or more years of service.
 The maximum number of sick leave hours that a full-time employee may carry over from year-to-year is 480 hours.
 Part-time employees receive leave and carry-over and retain leave in their leave banks based on their percentage of employment.
 Upon separation from service, employees with at least one year of service will be compensated for their annual leave balance, not to exceed the maximum annual leave bank based on their years of service.
 Accrued sick leave hours will not be paid to an employee upon separation from service.
-During the years ended June 30, 2013 and 2012, the following changes occurred in the compensated absences liabilities:
+During the years ended June 30, 2014 and 2013, the following changes occurred in the compensated absences liabilities:

-Balance July 1, 2012 Increase Decrease Balance June 30, 2013 \$ 212,919 \$ 23,898 \$ (9,108) \$ 227,709 Balance July 1, 2011 Increase Decrease Balance June 30, 2012 \$ 193,831 \$ 30,259 \$ (11,171) \$ 212,919
+Balance July 1, 2013 Increase Decrease Balance June 30, 2014 \$ 227,709 \$ 22,471 \$ (42,940) \$ 207,240 Balance July 1, 2012 Increase Decrease Balance June 30, 2013 \$ 212,919 \$ 23,898 \$ (9,108) \$ 227,709